-- So, does the floor descend or does the ceiling rise in the Haunted Mansion's Portrait Chamber (also known as the stretching room)?
-Well...both -- it depends on the location.
-As with Pirates of the Caribbean, the space-strapped Disneyland in California needed to transport guests to a large building beyond the park's berm.
-The Chamber is actually an elevator that takes guests down to an underground passageway, which leads to the show building.
+- So, does the floor descend or does the ceiling rise in the Haunted Mansion's portrait chamber (also known as the stretching room) that begins the attraction?
+Well...both.
+It depends on the location.
+As with Pirates of the Caribbean, the space-strapped Disneyland in California needed to transport guests to a large building outside of the park's berm.
+The chamber is actually an elevator that takes guests down to an underground passageway, which leads to the show building.
 Disneyland Paris' Phantom Manor uses the same concept.
-In the Florida and Tokyo versions however, space is less of an issue, so the ride building is directly behind the facade.
+In the Florida and Tokyo versions, however, space is less of an issue, so the ride building is directly behind the facade.
 In those stretching rooms, the ceiling rises, and guests remain on the same level.
 Weird!

 - There was a real Madame Leota!
 Well, sort of.
-An actual model-building Imagineer named Leota Toombs -- how perfect is that name? -- was the actress dispensing the disembodied incantations (although another character actress recorded the voice parts).
+An actual model-building Imagineer named Leota Toombs—how perfect is that name?—was the actress dispensing the disembodied incantations (although another character actress recorded the voice parts).
 After she died, Imagineers needed to film some new Madame Leota footage for Haunted Mansion Holiday.
-They turned to the Madame's daughter, Kim Irvine, who also works for Imagineering and bears a strong resemblance to her seer-saying mother.
+They turned to the Madame's daughter, Kim Irvine, who also works for Walt Disney Imagineering and bears a strong resemblance to her seer-saying mother.

 - At Disneyland, a character known as the Hatbox Ghost briefly appeared when the ride first opened.
 Although Disney removed him because the effect wasn't working properly, his legend lived on.
 In 2015, 46 years after the ride opened, Imagineers unveiled a new (and much adored) Hatbox Ghost as part of Disneyland's 60th anniversary Diamond Celebration.

-- Although some people think Orson Welles is the Ghost Host in the Disneyland and Walt Disney World versions of the Haunted Mansion, the voice actor is Paul Frees.
+- Although people of a certain age think Orson Welles is the Ghost Host in the Disneyland and Walt Disney World versions of the Haunted Mansion, the voice actor is Paul Frees.
 He was also the voice of Ludwig Von Drake, the Pillsbury Doughboy, and Boris Badenov of Rocky and Bullwinkle fame.

 - Speaking of voices, if one of the singing statuary in the Graveyard scene sounds familiar, that's because it's the distinctive baritone of Thurl Ravenscroft.
-He's best known as the voice of Tony "They're Grrrrrreat!" the Tiger, and he sang, "You're a Mean One, Mr. Grinch" in the television version of "How the Grinch Stole Christmas."
+He's best known as the voice of Tony "They're Grrrrrreat!" the Tiger.
+He also sang, "You're a Mean One, Mr. Grinch" in the television version of "How the Grinch Stole Christmas."